-- 9. If a voter, by accident or mistake, spoils or erroneously prepares their ballot, they may receive another by returning the defective ballot to an election official.
-Wis.
-Stat. § 6.80(2)(c). - a.
-The defective ballot must be returned to the election officials and spoiled (torn to make it unusable). - b.
+- 8. If a voter makes an error while marking his or her ballot, the voter may request another ballot. - a.
+The first ballot must be returned to the election officials and spoiled (torn to make it unusable). - b.
 The spoiled ballot should be kept in an envelope to be returned to the municipal clerk with the other election materials. - c.
 Up to three ballots may be issued to a voter.
-Wis.
-Stat. § 6.80(2)(c).
-A notation (2nd or 3rd ballot issued) should be made on the Inspectors' Statement (EL-104) and poll list for each additional ballot issued. - d.
-Note: This procedure is not affected by the ballot spoliation injunction in Kormanik v.
-WEC (2022CV001395). - 10.
+A notation (2nd or 3rd ballot issued) should be made on the Inspectors' Statement (EL-104) and poll list for each additional ballot issued. - 9.
 The voter then places his or her voted ballot into the tabulating device or appropriate ballot box.
-Or, if using direct recording electronic equipment (DRE), the voter casts his or her ballot and closes out the voting session. - 11.
+Or, if using direct recording electronic equipment (DRE), the voter casts his or her ballot and closes out the voting session. - 10.
 The voter should then leave the polling place unless he or she intends to stay as an observer.